-Charge Element Explanation A Budget Estimates To identify the budget costs for connection to the existing Distribution System in advance of a formal application. В Feasibility Studies To identify options for connection to the existin Distribution System in advance of a formal application. С Assessment and Design for all relevant work To identify the most appropriate point on the existing Distribution System for connection of the Extension Assets, the design of the Extension Assets, any required Reinforcement and prepare the Connection Offer.
+Charge Element Explanation A Budget Estimates To identify the budget costs for connection to the existing Distribution System in advance of a formal application. В Feasibility Studies To identify options for connection to the existing Distribution System in advance of a formal application. С Assessment and Design for all relevant work To identify the most appropriate point on the existing Distribution System for connection of the Extension Assets, the design of the Extension Assets, any required Reinforcement and prepare the Connection Offer.
 D CIC Assessment and Design of the Non-Contestable Work To identify the most appropriate point on the existing Distribution System for connection of the Extension Assets, the design of any required Reinforcement and prepare the POC Offer.
-E CIC Design Approval of the Contestable Work For CIC the approval of an Extension Assets design produced by an ICP.
-F Construction Electric Lines and Electrical Plant forming part of the Extension Assets and Reinforcement (both Contestable and Non-Contestable Assets).
+E CIC Design Approval of the Contestable Work , , F Construction Electric Lines and Electrical Plant forming part of the Extension Assets and Reinforcement (both Contestable and Non-Contestable Assets).
 G CIC Final Works and Phased Energisation Final Works means the installation of the connection equipment in such a way that, subject to Energisation, the Premises are physically able to receive a supply of electricity from our Distribution System or (as the case may be) our Distribution System is physically able to receive a supply of electricity from the Premises.
 Phased Energisation, in relation to a part only of the Premises, means the physical ability, subject to the completion of Final Works, to allow an electrical current to flow from (or to) our Distribution System to (or from) that part by means of the insertion of a fuse or as a result of a switching operation.